 Over the last 30 years the developments in the Jamaican economy have moved the country from least developed to middle income status.

-The economy has experienced seven consecutive years of growth which has seen the historically high debt to GDP trending downwards to achieve 96 per cent of GDP in 2019 from a high of 135 per cent in 2013.
-This has been achieved through concerted efforts to promote and attract investments from both the domestic business community and foreign investors.
-Jamaica is now established as a leading competitive investment destination in the Latin America and Caribbean (LAC) region.
+Up to 2019, the economy experienced seven consecutive years of growth.
+This performance resulted in the historically high debt to GDP trending downwards to achieve 96 per cent of GDP in 2019 from a high of 135 per cent in 2013.
+This was achieved through concerted efforts to promote and attract investments from both the domestic business community and foreign investors.